Why is it called a dense bean salad? Find Out Now

 • Lemon, olive oil, and garlic dressing

 This salad is rich in healthy fats, antioxidants, and bold flavors.
-It’s often served as a side dish for grilled fish or chicken but can easily stand alone as a light lunch.
+It’s often served as a side dish for grilled fish or chicken but can stand alone as a light lunch.

 Latin American Dense Bean Salad